-Yesterday, the 106th Nebraska Legislature convened for its first day of the 2019 session.
+The 106th Nebraska Legislature convened its first day of the 2019 session yesterday.
 Most of the day was marked by ceremonial procedures.
 Thirteen new senators plus re-elected senators were sworn into office by Nebraska Supreme Court Chief Justice Mike Heavican, and Senator Jim Scheer was re-elected Speaker of the Legislature for the next two years.

 Senators also elected chair positions for the 14 standing committees, the Committee on Committees and the Executive Board.
 Committee chairs elected were:

 Senators have the first 10 days of each session, through January 23 this year, to introduce bills.
 As always, we will identify and provide summaries of all bills that could affect early childhood.
 You’ll find Legislation to Watch on our website’s Nebraska Legislation page and will be able to search other 2019 bills across 10 categories.
 We’ll update bill status and produce a printable report daily during the session.

 Over the next few days, senators will be settling in to their new offices.
 Visit each senator’s web page on the Nebraska Legislature's website for office locations and other senator information.

 'Work Hard and Work Together'